Eben60/YAArguParser.jl/docs/src/afterword.md

 - Made use of `public` keyword introduced in the coming `Julia v1.11`.
 - Test suite extended and now includes `Aqua.jl` testing, too.
 - Extensive `Documenter.jl`-based documentation you are reading now.
--
+- Examples added.

 ### Release 1.1.0

-Switched the hashmap keys to a simple counter, resulting in faster execution.
+- Switched the hashmap keys to a simple counter, resulting in faster execution.

 ### Release 1.0.0